fenago/hyperledger_intro/labs/1_setup_the_cryptogen_yaml.md

 In this exercise you will learn how to setup the cryptogen config yaml file

-1. Take the existing crypto-config.yaml file and copy it (name it new-crypto-config.yaml) and extend it to create the crypto for a new Organization.
+1. Take the existing crypto-config.yaml file (~/HLF*/cryptogen/simple-two-org) and copy it (name it new-crypto-config.yaml) and then extend it to create the crypto for a new Organization.
 Name the organization something unique (Not budget.com).
 Use the existing Org as a template.

 2. Generate the crypto material by calling: